ritaturk/xenko-docs/manual/getting-started/create-assets.md

 __TODO ADD IMAGE__

-After the asset is added to the **Asset view** tab, move your mouse pointer over the asset to see the URL, Type, and other details of the asset as a tooltip (for example, material, @texture, [sky box](xref:sky-box), and other details).
+After the asset is added to the **Asset view** tab, move your mouse pointer over the asset to see the URL, Type, and other details of the asset as a tooltip.

   ![Details of new asset in Asset view tab](media/asset-creation-solution-explorer.png)

    _Details of new asset in Asset view tab_

 You’ve learned how to create and add assets to your game project.
 You may want to customize the assets to suit your game environment.
 For information on editing assets, see [Manage assets](manage-assets.md).